PanGazer logo

 A 360° source image (reduced in size 24×)

-You can download the full-sized panorama (20480×7587 pels, 43MB) by clicking here »; to view this you probably will need to use the 64-bit version of PanGazer on a 64-bit Windows system.
+You can download an even more detailed version (20480×7587 pels, 43MB) by clicking here »; to view this you probably will need to use the 64-bit version of PanGazer on a 64-bit Windows system.

-You can also view the starter image using Google Maps on a PC (or on the Google Street Map app on a phone): search for “Bejes, Spain”, click on the ‘little yellow man’ and scroll right to 225m due East of the car parking area at the southern entrance to the village (and about 100m SSW of the church); you should see a small blue circle.
+You can also view the starter image using Google Maps on a PC or smart phone: search for “Bejes, Spain”, click on the ‘little yellow man’ and scroll right to 225m due East of the car parking area at the southern entrance to the village (and about 100m SSW of the church); you should see a small blue circle.
 Clicking on the circle should display the panorama.
 This upload of the starter image, saved as a sphere, was done using the Google Street Map app from a mobile phone; see the Sharing Images page for more details.

 PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.